April 24, 2026

 Not currently a subscriber?
 Sign up to get our economic insights delivered to your inbox weekly.

-Sources: U.S. Bank Economics, Bloomberg, U.S. Bureau of Labor Statistics (BLS), National Association of Realtors (NAR)
+Sources: U.S. Bank Economics, Bloomberg, University of Michigan, U.S. Census Bureau, Bureau of Labor Statistics (BLS), S&P Global

 Beth Ann Bovino